 - Buyer personas – to help you identify your ideal customers and target them with your inbound marketing strategy

-So you’ve managed to attract visitors to your website.
-Now what?
-How exactly do you turn your new traffic into leads?
+Inbound marketing can attract and convert visitors landing on your website.
+But how exactly do you turn your new traffic into leads?
 A prospect becomes a lead when they engage with your website and share some of their information with you.

 To encourage this you need to allow visitors to engage in a way that suits them (see buyer personas again).
 Thankfully there are numerous ways to do this, such as live chat, capture forms and more (see below).